mauricioaniche/ck/README.md

 return types, variable declarations, etc).
 It ignores dependencies to Java itself (e.g. java.lang.String).

+- *CBO Modified (Coupling between objects)*: Counts the number of dependencies a class has.
+It is very similar to the CKTool's original CBO.
+However, this metric considers a dependency from a class as being both the references the type makes to others and the references that it receives from other types.

+- *FAN-IN*: Counts the number of input dependencies a class has, i.e, the number of classes that reference a particular class.
+For instance, given a class X, the fan-in of X would be the number of classes that call X by referencing it as an attribute, accessing some of its attributes, invoking some of its methods, etc.

+- *FAN-OUT*: Counts the number of output dependencies a class has, i.e, the number of other classes referenced by a particular class.
+In other words, given a class X, the fan-out of X is the number of classes called by X via attributes reference, method invocations, object instances, etc.

 - *DIT (Depth Inheritance Tree)*: It counts the number of "fathers" a class has.
 All classes have DIT at least 1 (everyone inherits java.lang.Object).
 In order to make it happen, classes must exist in the project (i.e. if a class